ElvenStudio/pos/pos_pricelist/README.rst

 You'll have new configuration parameters at Point of Sale > Configuration > Point of Sales

 * Price with Taxes: Show prices with taxes in POS session or not
+* Manual Price with Taxes: The manual price is intended with taxes in POS session or not

 Usage
 =====